goodboy/pytest-interactive/docs/index.rst

     platform linux -- Python 3.4.1 -- py-1.4.20 -- pytest-2.5.2 -- /usr/bin/python
     plugins: interactive
     collected 63 items
-    building test tree...
+    Building test tree...
-    entering ipython workspace...
+    Entering IPython shell...

-    Welcome to pytest-interactive, the pytest + ipython sensation.
+    Welcome to pytest-interactive, the pytest + IPython sensation!
     Please explore the test (collection) tree using tt.<TAB>
-    When finished tabbing to a test node, simply call it to have pytest invoke all tests collected under that node.
+    When finished tabbing to a test node, simply __call__ it to have pytest invoke all tests collected under that node.

 Look, a nice set of instructions to follow